 Bending a piece of metal sheet can be as easy as using a vise and a mallet, but should be done with extreme caution and care.
 Alternatively, a hydraulic bending machine may be used in conjunction with a V-shaped groove to bend it that is considerably thicker.

 Curing is a technique that is used to remove the sharp edges on sheet metal.
 This process can cause considerable wear to the tool over time, so tools made out of steel are typically used to curl the material.

-Decambering is the metalworking process of removing horizontal bend from strip shaped materials.
-Through this process, the sheet metal would become flat and level.
-However, it might hurt the edges of the sheet metal and make them deform.
+Decambering is the metalworking process for removing horizontal bend from strip shaped materials.
+Through this process, the sheet metal becomes flat and leveled.
+It is possible to deform the edges if not performed properly.

 ● Deep Drawing